 There are three main parties in the debt collection process.
 First, there is the original creditor: the person or company who is owed money.
 This is the credit card company, the doctor’s office, or the landlord who is trying to collect on a bill.

-When the original creditor gets tired of trying to collect the money, they sell the debt to the second party in the process: the collection agency.
+When the original creditor gets tired of trying to collect the money, they sell the debt to the second party in the process: the debt collector.

-Any party, an original creditor or a collection agency, can report a missed payment or other negative financial information to a credit bureau.
+Any party, an original creditor or a debt collector, can report a missed payment or other negative financial information to a credit bureau.

 The credit bureau keeps the information on file and various entities use the credit bureau’s reports to make judgments about an individual, such as a lender to determine whether or not an individual gets a loan and at what interest rate.

 What is debt validation?

 The federal government passed FDCPA to protect consumers from harassment and unfair practices by collection agencies.
 Among other protections, it states collection agencies cannot call at unreasonable hours and must stop contacting an individual if they inform them they do not wish to be contacted.

 Perhaps most importantly, the law states that collection agencies must provide proof the debt they seek to collect is accurate and they have the right to collect it.

 While you have the right to request validation of your debt, it must be completed within a certain timeframe.
 As soon as you hear from the debt collector for the first time, you must submit your debt validation letter within 30 days.

 Calling the collection agency directly isn’t recommended because your rights aren’t necessarily protected.
 You have no documentation of the communication and you might let your emotions get the best of you.
 For the most effective results and to cover all your legal bases, write and send a debt validation letter.

 How to Write a Debt Validation Letter